 Employer Comments: “Patrick helped edit documents for the educational department, revise our master plan and organize and write an educational workshop.
 It was rewarding to mentor Patrick and see his focus on writing.”

 UC Denver Environmental Health and Safety

-I reviewed NIH guidelines for research involving recombinant DNA molecules, assisted in development of UCD biosafety policies, and helped the faculty provide complete and accurate information for documents eligible for IBC review and approval.
+I reviewed NIH guidelines for research involving recombinant DNA molecules, assisted in development of CU Denver biosafety policies, and helped the faculty provide complete and accurate information for documents eligible for IBC review and approval.